[Or, How to Civilize an Alien Planet With Just Your Imagination]

 The Man at the Head of the Man as a Head

-Civilizations have life cycles, living and dying like multitudinous behemoths.
-While we struggle to comprehend the complex cellular behavior of internal forces – economics, culture, religion, political dynasties, etc. – we can at the very least record its larger movements from retrospective vantage points.
+Civilizations have life cycles like lumbering and plagued behemoths.
+While we struggle to comprehend the intersectional cellular behavior of internal forces – economics, culture, religion, political dynasties, etc. – we can at the very least record its larger movements from retrospective vantage points.
 Despite the heightened awareness electrifying the individual DNA strands populating modern nations, we still have not transcended the geopolitical dominance of civilizations.
-America still exists, despite its efforts to convince the world it does not.
-Such is its civilizational power.
+The American Empire still exists, despite its efforts to convince the world it does not.
+Its influence is ethereal in its colossity.

-George Bataille, in his study of the phenomenon of surplus, put forth a theory that a society consumed and recycled energy like a living entity, comparing it to how living creatures must consume more resources than it needs to not only maintain itself, but be put towards growth 6.
+George Bataille, in his study of the phenomenon of surplus, put forth a theory that a society consumed and recycled resources like a living entity, comparing it to how living creatures must consume more resources than it needs to not only maintain itself, but be put towards growth 6.
+He was acutely looking at how energy is produced by the devouring of resources in the form of whatever was essential for the functioning of that society at the time; wheat, gold, slaves, etc.

 “The living organism, in a situation determined by the play of energy on the surface of the globe, ordinarily receives more energy that is necessary for maintaining life; the excess energy (wealth) can be used for growth of a system (e.g., an organism); if the system can no longer grow, or if the excess cannot be completely absorbed by its growth, it must necessarily be lost without profit; it must be spent, willingly or not, gloriously or catastrophically.” – Georges Bataille, The Accursed Share